Jeffrey S. Chapman

 Jeff practices construction law exclusively.

 While Jeff is proud to call Austin home, he is known across the state and represents clients throughout Texas.
-He represents owners and contractors in transactions and disputes.
-While he enjoys a broad practice many types of construction projects, the vast majority of his practice involves civil, industrial, commercial and municipal construction.
+He represents owners and contractors in both transactional matters and the litigation of disputes in court and arbitration.
+Jeff enjoys a broad practice many types of construction projects, but the vast majority of his practice involves civil, industrial, commercial, and municipal construction.

 On a Personal Note

-An endurance sports enthusiast since 2005; Jeff competes in both on and off-road triathlons of all distances.
-He has completed 3 ironman triathlons, with a personal best of 11:13:26.
-He has also run marathons.
-Jeff and his wife Robin enjoy skiing, mountain biking, travel and live music.
+Jeff is a retired endurance sports enthusiast that has competed in triathlons, cycling, and running competitions of all distances.
+He has completed 3 ironman triathlons, with a personal best of 11:13:26 and run several marathons.
+Jeff is a music enthusiast even though he can’t play an instrument.
+Jeff and his wife Robin enjoy skiing, mountain biking, travel, and live music.
 They make a point to attend the Austin City Limits Music Festival each year.
-They have three young sons who like to ski and ride bikes like their parents.
+They have three sons who like to ski, ride bikes, and see live music like their parents.

 Statewide Construction Law